AmitMY/grids/README.md

 Here we compare the grids using the markdown table, to show no bias to any grid.
 If willing, other grids can show this table using their grid.
 This comparison is alphabetical, to avoid owner's bias.

-*Note:* Because the similarities don't matter, this table only shows the differences:
+*Note:* Because the similarities don't matter, this table only shows the differences.

+*Note:* This MD table has horizontal scrolling.
+Please use the middle mouse button to see all the grids.

 **Legend**:
 - ![green](http://placehold.it/20/c5f015/000000?text=+) Has.